ckeditor/ckeditor4/tests/plugins/colorbutton/manual/colorbox.md

 	**Unexpected:** Color is not applied.
 5. Click button.

 	**Expected:** The applied color is rendered in the color history.
+The correct color box is selected.

 	**Unexpected:** The applied color is not rendered in the color history.
+The correct color box is not selected.